 Over the last several years, third-party sites like CarGurus, Cars.com, and TrueCars have become a popular tool for dealers looking to boost their New and Used sales numbers and the reason is obvious: sites like these are the most-used resources for online car shopping.

 When shopping for a car online most New car shoppers start off on third party websites and end up on dealership sites while most Used car shoppers start and end their journey entirely on third party sites.

 According to a recent study, shoppers are spending less time in the market for a car than in previous years.
-The largest decrease of time in the market is Used buyers with over 60% stating that they need rather than want a new vehicle.
+With this in mind, how should your dealership go about capturing buyers in their ever-shrinking buyer's journey?